A-kly/School-Vault/CMPUT 379/Synchronization.md

 	- Initialize the semaphore to zero.
 - **Managing multiple instances of a resource**.
 	- Initialize the semaphore to the number of instances.
+## Type of Semaphores
+Semaphores are usually available in two flavors:
+- **Binary** – integer value of 0 and 1.
+- **Counting** – an integer value ranging between 0 and an arbitrarily large number.
+Its initial value might represent the number of units of the critical resources that are available.
+This form is also known as a **general semaphore**.
+Note: this above definitions are correct for busy-wait semaphores.
+We will generalize this concept shortly.
+## Implementation of Semaphores
+No existing hardware implements P/Wait and V/Free operations directly.
+So, semaphores must be built up in software using some other elementary synchronization primitive(s) provided by hardware.
+- **Uniprocessor solution:** can disable interrupts or use hardware support.
+- **Multiprocessor solution:** harder!
+Possibilities:
+	- Turn off access of all other processors (not practical!).
+	- Use hardware support for atomic operations.